Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer

-In the spirit of the Kalman filter, sparse tracking algorithms have also been introduced for dynamic filtering when the sparse signals are time-varying and have shown utility in practice \cite{Asif2010DynamicUpdating, Asif2011EstimationDynamicUpdating, Carmi2010SparseKalman, Vaswani2008KalmanCS, Zachariah2012DynamicIterativePursuit, Ziniel2010TrackingBeliefPropagation, Vaswani2010LSCS, Vaswani2010ModifiedCS, Sejdinovic2010BayesianSequentialCS, Charles2011SparsityPenalties, Hall2013DynamicalModels, Charles2016DynamicFiltering, balavoine2015discrete}.
-Basis pursuit denoising with dynamic filtering (BPDN-DF) \cite{Charles2016DynamicFiltering} is one example of a recent algorithm which penalizes differences between the data and the prediction with an $\ell_p$-norm to incorporate a dynamics model into the regularization.
-However, in many applications with discretized domains, such $\ell_p$-norm regularizers disproportionately penalize predictions with slight mismatch in the signal support because they do not incorporate any knowledge of meaningful geometry (when it exists) into the penalty.
-Consider, for example, an imaging scenario where we wish to track a single pixel moving through a scene.
-An $\ell_p$-norm based regularizer assigns equal penalties to any prediction in which the target is not precisely in the correct location regardless of how far away the erroneous pixel is.
-Similarly, when tracking sparse frequency targets, an $\ell_p$-norm based regularizer on frequencies is agnostic to how similar the estimated frequency is to the frequency of interest.
+In addition to these classic models, non-Gaussian sparsity models have become increasingly popular due to their state-of-the-art performance in a variety of problems (e.g., in image processing \cite{Elad2010RedundantRepresentations} and compressive sensing \cite{Baraniuk2007CS}).
+Sparse inference problems with static data vectors are well-studied, resulting in many algorithmic advances and performance guarantees~\cite{Baraniuk2007CS,Tropp2007OMP}.
+In the spirit of the Kalman filter, sparse tracking algorithms have shown utility for dynamic filtering with time-varying sparse signals \cite{Asif2010DynamicUpdating, Asif2011EstimationDynamicUpdating, Ziniel2010TrackingBeliefPropagation, Vaswani2010ModifiedCS, Charles2011SparsityPenalties, Hall2013DynamicalModels, Charles2016DynamicFiltering, balavoine2015discrete}.
+However, in many applications with discretized domains, commonly used pointwise dynamics regularizers (e.g., the $\ell_p$-norm) disproportionately penalize predictions with slight mismatch in the signal support because they do not incorporate knowledge of meaningful geometry (when it exists) into the penalty.
+Consider, for example, an imaging scenario where we wish to track a single-pixel target moving through a scene.
+An $\ell_p$-norm based regularizer assigns equal penalties to any prediction in which the target is not precisely in the correct support location regardless of the distance between the erroneous pixel and the true position.
+Similarly, when tracking time varying frequencies, the ordering of the frequencies in the discrete Fourier transform (DFT) matrix results in a geometric relationship among the DFT coefficients which is not effectively utilized with $\ell_p$-norm regularizers.
+Although one may consider tracking in coordinate space instead of pixel space, this approach scales poorly in the number of targets.